 - i.
-FOR the election of two Class II directors to the Board of the Company to serve until the 2026 Annual Meeting of Shareholders. - ii.
-FOR the approval of an amendment to the Company's 2020 Omnibus Performance Award Plan, to increase the number of shares authorized thereunder from 1,420,652 to 2,020,652. - iii.
-FOR the approval of a non-binding advisory resolution supporting the compensation of the Company's named executive officers. - iv.
-FOR every "3 YEARS" for the non-binding advisory resolution regarding the frequency of future non-binding advisory votes related to future named executive officer compensation - v.
-FOR the ratification of Brightman Almagor Zohar & Co., a Member of Deloitte Touche Tohmatsu Limited, or its U.S. affiliate, as the Company's independent registered public accounting firm for the year ending December 31, 2023. - vi.
+FOR the election of two Class III directors to the Board of the Company to serve until the 2027 Annual Meeting of Shareholders. - ii.
+FOR the approval of an amendment to the Company's 2020 Omnibus Performance Award Plan, to increase by 600,000 the number of shares authorized thereunder from 2,020,652 to 2,620,652. - FOR the ratification of Brightman Almagor Zohar & Co., a Member of Deloitte Touche Tohmatsu Limited, or its U.S. affiliate, as the Company's independent registered public accounting firm for the year ending December 31, 2024. - iv.
 In the discretion of the named proxies as to any other matter that may properly come before the Annual Meeting.